GiottoVerducci/rulebook2024/content.md

 consequences: the blocking minion is locked and enters combat with the acting minion
 (see [**Combat**](https://www.vekn.net/rulebook#combat)).
 If
-an effect ends the action before the block resolution or one of these two consequences (such as entering combat), neither consequence occurs.
+an effect ends the action before either the block resolution or one of these two consequences (such as entering combat), neither consequence occurs.
 The effects of the action do not take place when the action is blocked.
 Note that the action's cost, if any, is only paid if the action